Luke Hemsworth

-Luke Hemsworth (born 5 November 1980) is an Australian actor who is known for his roles as Nathan Tyson in the TV series Neighbours and as Ashley Stubbs in the HBO sci-fi series Westworld.
+Luke Hemsworth (born 5 November 1980) is an Australian actor.
+He is known for his roles as Nathan Tyson in the TV series Neighbours and as Ashley Stubbs in the HBO sci-fi series Westworld.
 He is the older brother of actors Chris Hemsworth and Liam Hemsworth.

 Early life

-Hemsworth was born in Melbourne, the eldest son of Leonie (née van Os), an English teacher and Craig Hemsworth, a social services counselor.
-His younger brothers are actors Chris and Liam Hemsworth.
-His maternal grandfather is a Dutch immigrant and his other ancestry is Irish, English, Scottish and German.
+Hemsworth was born in Melbourne, the eldest son of Leonie (née van Os), an author, and Craig Hemsworth, a social services counsellor.
+His younger brothers are actors Chris and Liam.
+His maternal grandfather is a Dutch immigrant and his other ancestries are Irish, German, Scottish and English.